Zdravitsa: Background

 After Prokofiev returned to the Soviet Union, he was viewed as a suspect in the eyes of the Stalinist regime and was under scrutiny.
 Numerous Soviet artists had already been arrested or even executed for creating art that was deemed too 'formalistic' by Soviet officials.
 Indeed, when Prokofiev collaborated with theatre director Vsevolod Meyerhold for his opera Semyon Kotko, the opera's premiere was postponed due to Meyerhold being arrested on 20 June 1939.
 Meyerhold was executed on 2 February 1940.
 In October 1939, Prokofiev was invited to write Zdravitsa for the approaching celebrations of Stalin's 60th birthday on 21 December.

-Foreigners were unaware that his first wife, Lina, and their two sons were being held in Siberia as hostages for his compliance.

 Libretto

 The libretto, which according to the first edition was taken from "Russian, Ukrainian, Belorussian, Kumïk, Kurd, Mari, and Mordovian sources", is a patchwork of poems taken from a 534-page pseudo-folkloristic collection celebrating the 20th anniversary of the October Revolution.
 The fabricated contents were ostensibly the work of ordinary citizens from the USSR's many regions and ethnic groups.
 The anonymous government writers' attempts to imitate folk byliny are done in a clumsy and blundering manner.
 The selection was made by officials of the Radio Committee, which Prokofiev then reordered and edited.
 Using previously published texts obviated the need for official approval which new ones would have required and prevented a repeat of the damaging fiasco that had occurred when the Cantata for the 20th Anniversary of the October Revolution had to be rewritten after Prokofiev had produced his own libretto without official guidance.